 Originally posted by Vickie An at LearnVe$t

-There are few numbers that can make you feel prouder of your money-management skills than a strong credit score.
+There are few numbers that can make you feel prouder about your money-management skills than a strong credit score.
 And for good reason: Lenders use credit scores to determine everything from the interest rate on your mortgage to whether you qualify for the juiciest credit card rewards.
 So if you’ve worked hard to reach a score of 700 or higher (generally considered entering the “good” range), that means you’ve been doing something right—and are likely to be rewarded for your financial diligence.

 “Your credit score is a number that is representing you to the world,” says April Lewis-Parks, director of education and public relations at credit counseling organization Consolidated Credit.
 “So the impact, financially, of having a good credit score is huge.”
 It means you’re attractive to lenders, who may then offer you loan terms that those with a lower score wouldn’t qualify for.